-This remarkable vitamin has been found to prevent and treat just about every disease on the planet.
-And heart disease caused by high cholesterol levels can certainly be added to the list!
+This remarkable vitamin has been found to prevent and treat just about every disease and ailment on the planet.
+And high cholesterol and heart disease can certainly be added to the list!

 Vitamin D is an essential nutrient, and if your body isn’t receiving enough it will basically “pump up” your cholesterol level so it can convert as much cholesterol as possible into the active form of vitamin D. So making sure you receive an adequate amount of vitamin D everyday is absolutely crucial to keeping your cholesterol levels within the normal range.

-The RDA of 400 IU’s of vitamin D everyday is ridiculous and far too low to lower cholesterol in the blood.
-Most health experts are now prescribing dosages in the range of 4,000-8,000 IU’s a day....
-8000 IUs of Vitamin D Daily Necessary to Raise Blood Levels of "Miracle" Anti-Cancer Nutrient, Declares Groundbreaking New Research.
-Coupled with regular sunshine (the sun makes the body produce vitamin D) you'll find that this is one of the most potent cures for high cholesterol in existence!
+The RDA of 400 IU’s of vitamin D every day is ridiculous and far too low to lower cholesterol in the blood.
+Most health experts are now prescribing dosages in the range of 4,000-8,000 IU’s per day....
+8000 IU's of Vitamin D Daily Necessary to Raise Blood Levels of "Miracle" Nutrient, Declares Groundbreaking New Research.
+Coupled with regular sunshine (the sun makes the body produce vitamin D) you'll find that vitamin D supplementation is one of the most potent treatments for high cholesterol in existence!

 Diabetes, both type-1 and type-2, are profoundly linked to low vitamin D levels.
 Obesity, heart disease, hypertension and stroke are inversely related to sunlight exposure and vitamin D levels.
 Psoriasis, eczema, and periodontal disease are lessened by sunlight exposure and high serum vitamin D. Fertility is positively influenced by sunlight exposure and high vitamin D levels.
 Sunlight enhances immune system function by producing vitamin D. Dozens of disorders other than those mentioned in this summary are related to vitamin D deficiency.

 – Solar Power For Optimal Health by Marc Sorenson